What is a Pediatric Dentist?

 Are dental X-rays safe?

-Dental X-rays, or radiographs, are a vital and necessary part of the dental diagnostic process, and they often allow our pediatric dentists to detect problems that would not otherwise be visible during your child’s examination.
+Dental X-rays, or radiographs, are a vital and necessary part of the dental diagnostic process, and they often allow our Charlotte pediatric dentist to detect problems that would not otherwise be visible during your child’s examination.
 We are careful to minimize the risk of radiation exposure to our patients.
 Contemporary safeguards and digital radiography have greatly reduced the amount of radiation exposure produced during X-rays, and modern equipment filters out unnecessary X-rays and restricts the X-ray beam to the area of interest.

 What toothpaste should my child use?